 Article 16, Section 6: Forbids counties from loaning, giving credit, or donating money or aid to a private entity.
-In November 2004, voters approved a constitutional amendment that reads - "The adoption of this provision authorizes the legislature to enact laws for local governments to use local sources of revenue for economic or industrial development subject to approval of the voters."
-The uses are only for economic or industrial development.
+Further, allows the legislature to prescribe investment conditions for counties to invest in the capital stock of any association or corporation.

-Article 16, Section 7: Specifies

-that money shall be paid out only after properly appropriated and on a properly drawn warrant; and requires all money claims to be supported by an itemized written statement.
+Article 16, Section 7: Specifies that money shall be paid out only after properly appropriated and on a properly drawn warrant; and requires all money claims to be supported by an itemized written statement.